droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.knit.md

 </ul>
 </div>

-Thus, for example, converting the probabilities that were the blue plusses in the plot above to odds produces the plot below.
+Thus, converting the probabilities that were the blue plusses in the plot above to odds produces the plot below.
+At first glance, computing the odds does not seem to be much of an improvement because the plot of odds is still non-linear.
+However, it now resembles an exponential function that you are familiar with.
+How should you transform this?[^logodds]

 <img src="Lecture_LogReg_BatMorph_files/figure-html/unnamed-chunk-7-1.png" width="480" />